KSAH-42/RabbitOM/RabbitOM.Streaming/ReadMe-TestInfo.txt

-﻿Please considered that all classes which are NOT commented are not tested against the physical world, with real cameras etc...
+﻿Please considered that all classes which are NOT commented will never be used in production.

-The rest of classes are tested elsewhere and in different ways.
+The classes are not finished

-But remember: class which are not documented are not tested.